v4ltages/v4ltages/README.md

 Junior IT-Specialist.
 Currently enrolled at a university to continue my studies into information technology.
 Tinkering around with server's and software.

-Might be a otaku, Try to create things, Run virtual machines, Administrate, Draw art and design aswell as have a tiny bit of a photography interest.
-Oh, i like tea, coffee and listen to alot of music on repeat.
+Might be a otaku, Try to create things, Run virtual machines, Administrate, Design aswell as have a bit of a photography interest.
+Tea, Coffee and sleepless nights.

 [![Discord Presence](https://lanyard-profile-readme.vercel.app/api/218972931701735424?hideDiscrim=true&)](https://discord.com/users/218972931701735424)